PurdueCS190-FALL2014/lab3/README.md

     Working Directory:  ~/cs190lab3/

-    Desired Action:     search through the text file "The Young Engineers.txt" for occurrences of the word "horseback".
+    Desired Action:     search through the text file "The Young Engineers.txt" for occurrences of the word "horseman".
 Have the output line numbers of each occurrence.

                         # format of output
                         XXXX:this is the word horseback appearing in text